-- Matching the learning plan to the eLearn content headings and grade book.
+- Matching the learning plan to the online course content headings.

-- Having the learning plan match the content section in eLearn, as well as the grade book, allows learners to more easily and quickly reference course materials and assessment information.
-For example, if the learning plan is divided by week and/or date, the content headings in eLearn should also be divided by week and/or date.
+- Having the learning plan match the content section in the online course, as well as any other sections that offer course dates, allows learners to more easily and quickly reference course materials and assessment information.
+For example, if the learning plan is divided by week and/or date, the content headings in the online course should also be divided by week and/or date.
 If the learning plan is divided by module, the online content should match.
-In addition, ensure the assessment titles are the same on the learning plan, gradebook and assignment outlines.

 - Reflecting on past deliveries of the course, or past course layouts.

-- Often courses go through revisions as sections are taught.
-Reflecting on deliveries through a UDL lens can lead to improvements in course layout.
+- Reflecting on deliveries through a UDL lens can lead to improvements in course layout.
 For example, if students had difficulty finding specific content, this would be good information to duplicate elsewhere in the course.
 Or, if learners missed a particular assessment, organizing the layout to draw more attention to assessment information would be beneficial.

-In addition, while there is not a single course content layout that is ideal, the following format is one that a number of faculty have found beneficial (subheadings are identified in bold text):
+While there is not a single course content layout that is ideal, the following format is one that a number of faculty have found beneficial (subheadings are identified in bold text).